LasgotaOFC/Magic-8-Ball/README.md

 How to Use

 When the program starts, type your question and press Enter.
 The system will process your input and provide a random response instantly.

-Responses are generated with a technical/hacker style, giving the feel of a terminal or analytical system.

 ---